ga-wdi-quizzes/week-05/README.md

 ```
 Entity relationship diagrams show the relationships of tables, column, and rows in a database.
 It's the same idea as pseudo coding, is basically a rough draft, and helps you better organize your thoughts and get it down on paper before starting to implement.

-A person might own a lamp which contains a geenie which grants the person a wish of having a pet.
+A person might own a lamp which contains a genie which grants the person a wish of having a pet.

 ```